kaushal087/sms_service/README.md

     https://plivo-sms-kaushal.herokuapp.com

-# Set os environment variable as well which is given in .env file, (I have set through heroku dashboard)
+# Set os environment variable as well which is given in env.py file, (I have set through heroku dashboard)